Ski Rentals Near Me? Where to Rent Skis & Snowboards in Whistler

 - Location: Village Green – five minutes from the Whistler Village Gondola

-- You should know: Evolution doesn’t rent boots, so bring your own (you’ll be far more comfortable anyway)
+- You should know: Evolution doesn’t rent boots, so bring your own (you’ll be far more comfortable anyway).

-Prior is a legendary Whistler snowboard factory is best known for its top-class, stunningly attractive snowboards.
-They even run a design competition every year where locals artists compete to have their work featured on the newest board.
+Prior is a legendary Whistler snowboard factory best known for its top-class, stunningly attractive snowboards.
+Every year, they even run a design competition where local artists compete to have their work featured on the newest board.

-- Price: Give Prior a call if you want to demo a board
+- Price: Give Prior a call if you want to demo aboard

 - Location: Function Junction – 15 minutes drive south of Whistler village

 And don’t forget, renting isn’t just for beginners.
-Whistler offers loads of premium rentals that can lead to ski days you’ll never forget.
+Whistler offers loads of premium high-performance rentals that can lead to ski days you’ll never forget.